Bread (band): Beginnings and fame

 For their next single, Bread released a re-recorded version of "It Don't Matter To Me", a Gates song from their first album.
 This single was a hit as well, reaching No. 10.
-Bread began touring and recording their third album, titled Manna (March 1971), which peaked at #21 and included "Let Your Love Go" (which preceded the album's release and made No. 28) and the Top 5 hit single, "If".
+Bread began touring and recording their third album, titled Manna (March 1971), which peaked at No. 21 and included "Let Your Love Go" (which preceded the album's release and made No. 28) and the Top 5 hit single, "If".
 As with the first album, songwriting credits were split evenly between Gates and Griffin-Royer.

 Royer, after conflicts with other members of the band, left the group in the summer of 1971 after three albums, although he would continue to write with Griffin.
 He was replaced by Larry Knechtel, a leading Los Angeles session musician who had played piano and harpsichord on The Beach Boys Pet Sounds album and on Simon & Garfunkel's "Bridge Over Troubled Water" single in 1970.

-In January 1972 Bread released Baby I'm-a Want You, their most successful album, peaking at No. 3 on the Billboard 200.
+In January 1972 Bread released Baby I'm-a Want You, their most successful album, which peaked at No. 3 on the Billboard 200.
 The title song was established as a hit in late 1971 before the album was released, also hitting No. 3.
 Follow-up singles "Everything I Own" and "Diary" also went Top 20.

 The next album, Guitar Man, was released ten months later and went to No. 18.
-The album produced three Top 20 singles, "The Guitar Man" (#11), "Sweet Surrender" (#15), and "Aubrey" (#15), with the first two going to No. 1 on Billboards adult contemporary chart.
+The album produced three Top 20 singles, "The Guitar Man" (No. 11), "Sweet Surrender" (No. 15), and "Aubrey" (No. 15), with the first two going to No. 1 on Billboards adult contemporary chart.